-On BBC Farming Today, Dairy farmer and NFU appointed board member Phil Latham who's lost cattle to TB, gave a cautious reaction to the field trials of a new vaccination for bTB - he says there's a long way to go.
+On BBC Farming Today, dairy farmer and NFU appointed board member Phil Latham gave a cautious reaction to the announcement of the field trials - he said there's a long way to go.

 Judicial review of ban on Derbyshire badger cull